chrispy-snps/compare-pdf-images/README.md

 * Using Ghostscript to render each PDF to a multipage TIFF
 * Using ImageMagick to analyze the two multipage TIFFs for differences

+This utility _does not compare text content_.
+It renders the PDFs to bitmap images, then reports if the pixels differ between them.
+With this approach, formatting changes (including changes in padding, margin, etc.) are detected.

 ## Getting Started

 You can run these utilities on a native linux machine, or on a Windows 10 machine that has Windows Subsystem for Linux (WSL) installed.
 Other architectures can work, but this is what I have access to.